 Mazda’s CX-9 is the driver’s choice among the three-row family mover crowd, standing out for its agile handling, comfortable ride, and quiet interior.
 Long, sleek, and rakish, the CX-9 has a presence that contrasts with some rivals that come across as boxy tall wagons.
 Although we have some quibbles over accommodations, controls, and feature content, the CX-9 is a compelling alternative to the more popular players.

 Most midsized three-row SUVs feel rather mundane to drive.
-By contrast, the CX-9 is an inspired revelation, feeling alert and hunkered-down through the corners.
-As such, it drives more like a German luxury SUV than the lumbering competition.
+By contrast, the CX-9 feels alert and hunkered-down when driving through the corners.
+As such, its driving experience leans more toward a German luxury SUV than a lumbering box.